Updated: Jun 2

 - Keep baby awake for at least 1 hour prior to arrival.
 Enlist dad to play a game of peek-a-boo or give baby a warm bath to keep them awake and interested.
 Giving a bath will also ensure they are nice and squeaky clean for their session.

 - Immediately before it is time to leave your home to start making your way to the studio, please feed the baby so they can pass out “milk drunk” during the car ride.
-Please bring 1-2 bottles of breastmilk or formula for baby during the session.
-If you are strictly breastfeeding and do not use a bottle, plan to stay for the entire quoted time of your session (or longer) as strict breast-feeders tend to stop to feed more often than when bottle fed.
+Please bring 1-2 bottles of breastmilk or formula for the baby during the session.
+If you are strictly breastfeeding and do not use a bottle, plan to stay for the entire quoted time of your session (or longer) as strict breastfeeders tend to stop feeding more often than when bottle-fed.

 - If your baby uses gas drops – please bring them with you to the session.

 - Pacifiers are strongly suggested for the duration of the session, even if you do not give them one at home.
 Studies have proven that babies need to suck to soothe.
 For that reason, pacifiers can make a huge difference when calming an unsettled baby and can be the difference between getting and missing a certain shot/pose.
 The short amount of time that we will use a pacifier for the session will NOT affect any habit-forming behaviors and will NOT cause 'nipple confusion.
 Pacifiers are only used when assistance in getting a pose is needed.
 Please remove any loves/stuffed animals you have attached to the pacifier prior to your arrival.